-- Direct loss or degradation of native vegetation and associated ecological communities, including those listed as threatened under the EPBC Act and/or the FFG Act. - Direct loss or degradation of habitat for migratory or threatened flora and fauna listed under the EPBC Act and/or the FFG Act. - Disturbance and/or degradation of adjacent or nearby habitat that may support listed threatened or migratory species or other protected flora, fauna or ecological communities. - Disturbance and increased mortality risk to flora and fauna species listed under the EPBC Act and/or FFG Act. - Indirect habitat loss or degradation resulting from other effects, such as edge effects, surface hydrological changes, groundwater drawdown, noise, vibration, light or the introduction of weeds/ pathogens. - Disruption to the movement of fauna between areas of habitat across the broader landscape, including between roosting, breeding and potential foraging sites for the Southern Bent-wing Bat and Grey-headed Flying-fox. - The availability of suitable offsets for the loss of native vegetation and habitat for listed threatened species under the EPBC Act and/or FFG Act. - Potential collision risk for protected bird and bat species with project infrastructure, including with wind turbine blades. - Potential impacts on groundwater dependent ecosystems. - Potential cumulative effects on relevant listed threatened and migratory species and communities of flora and/or fauna, in particular, but not limited to, Brolga, Southern Bent-wing Bat, Grey-headed Flying-fox, White-throated Needletail and Black Falcon from the project in combination with the construction and operations of other energy facilities.
+- Direct loss or degradation of native vegetation and associated ecological communities, including those listed as threatened under the EPBC Act and/or the FFG Act. - Direct loss or degradation of habitat for migratory or threatened flora and fauna listed under the EPBC Act and/or the FFG Act. - Disturbance and/or degradation of adjacent or nearby habitat that may support listed threatened or migratory species or other listed flora, fauna or ecological communities. - Disturbance and increased mortality risk to flora and fauna species listed under the EPBC Act and/or FFG Act. - Indirect habitat loss or degradation resulting from other effects, such as edge effects, hydrological changes, noise, vibration, light or the introduction of weeds/ pathogens. - Disruption to the movement of fauna between areas of habitat across the broader landscape, including between roosting, breeding and potential foraging sites for the Curlew Sandpiper. - The availability of suitable offsets for the loss of native vegetation and habitat for listed threatened species under the EPBC Act and/or FFG Act. - Potential collision risk for listed bird and bat species with project infrastructure, including with wind turbine blades.